ddavidson99/dyzbox/memory-bank/progress.md

 ## Current Status

 DyzBox has been initialized with a Next.js framework using TypeScript and Tailwind CSS.
-We've implemented the basic UI components for the email client interface based on the design inspiration.
+We've implemented the basic UI components for the email client interface based on the design inspiration, resolved configuration issues with Tailwind CSS, and implemented authentication with NextAuth for Gmail integration.
+We've also improved the application's resilience by enhancing error handling in server actions and API calls.

 ### Progress Overview